alphagov/govuk-design-system/src/patterns/confirm-a-phone-number/index.md

 layout: layout-pane.njk
 ---

-{% from "_wcag-callout.njk" import wcagCallout %}
 {% from "_example.njk" import example %}
-{% from "_wcag-note.njk" import wcagNote %}
 {% from "govuk/components/inset-text/macro.njk" import govukInsetText %}

 Check that a user has access to a specific mobile phone number using a security code sent by text message.

-{{ wcagCallout({
-  type: "pattern",
-  introAction: "help users to",
-  name: "Confirm a phone number",
-  criteria: [
-    {
-      text: "make sure users can use a link to resend the security code (when the user creates an account)",
-      anchor: "wcag-resend-security-code-creation"
-    },
-    {
-      text: "make sure users can use a link to resend the security code (when the user signs in)",
-      anchor: "wcag-resend-security-code-sign-in"
-    }
-  ]
-}) }}

 {{ example({ group: "patterns", item: "confirm-a-phone-number", example: "default", html: true, nunjucks: true, open: false, loading: "eager" }) }}